+Here’s how to use a flea comb.
 Hey, today I am here on my garage table with my dog Jake.
 I’ll demonstrate how to use a flea comb on your cat or dog.
-You’ll not use chemical and thus its a non-toxic process.
+You’ll not use chemicals and thus its a non-toxic process.

 If you need a short answer, place your cat/dog on a white or light-colored towel.
 Comb through your pet’s hair slowly – start at the nip of the neck and work your way down.
 Make sure to cover the base of the back and the neck area.
 Finally, clean and vacuum the spaces you’ve used for flea combing.

 How to Use a Flea Comb

 Step 1: Take a Half-full Bowl or Bucket with Hot Soapy Water